 Picture yourself walking along a beach, garden path or getting a relaxing massage.
-This visualization makes falling to sleep far easier than worrying about what's going on in your life.
+This visualization makes falling asleep far easier than worrying about what's going on in your life.
 Leave the heavy thinking for the daytime.

 6. Do not go from TV/PC directly to bed.

 Keep the modern distractions out.
-Get rid of the TV, PC and stereo in your bedroom.
+Get rid of the TV, laptop, and stereo in your bedroom.
 Make it a place to get your full night’s rest.

 8. Fix the temperature.